Passeggiata 101: A Walk Through Rome’s Trastevere

 A Passeggiata Through Trastevere

-Start your stroll, called a passaggiata in Italian, in Piazza Santa Maria in Trastevere across Ponte Sisto bridge from Centro Storico.
+Start your stroll, called a passaggiata in Italian, in Piazza Santa Maria across Ponte Sisto bridge from Centro Storico.
 It’s a huge piazza anchored by the 12th century Basilica di Santa Maria in Trastevere, Rome’s first church dedicated to the Virgin Mary.
 The piazza is the scene of many impromptu concerts from street musicians, and the center fountain is a gathering place for flirting youths at night.

 Facing the church, go to the right down the serene alley called Vicolo della Fonte d’Olio.
 Ignore the graffiti on the wall.
 In Rome it’s unavoidable.
 Turn left onto Vicolo del Piede and curl left a short way until you reach the wall of the basilica.
 That’s Via della Paglia.
 Turn right and go past Grazia & Graziella, one of the more touristy restaurants in Trastevere.